 Always a natural leader in many scenarios, Shalene Cruz is proud to be directing a team of editors at Stentorian Bitch.
 Shalene is a proud Latina, Feminist, Bisexual, Witch, Mother, and Wife.
 She enjoys reading and writing both Fiction and Nonfiction, especially pieces with thematically dark, grotesque, and fantastical elements.
 Shalene has also been diagnosed with OCD and supports those in the mental health community.

-Steven Rivera (Any and All Pronouns are Welcome except It) ~ Senior Editor & Co-Founder
+Steven Rivera (All Pronouns Welcome Except “It”) ~ Senior Editor & Co-Founder

 Steven Rivera identifies as: Chicanx, Queer, Curandero, Gender Nonconforming (though male presenting), Chaotic Good, Feminist, and avid Reader, Writer, and Gaymer.
 Steven is a graduate student of English Literature at New Mexico Highlands University.
-He enjoys reading pretty much everything (but has particular interests in fantasy epics, poetry of all forms, memoir and lyric essay, as well as video games as literature) that explore new ideas, various perspectives, and an array of identities.
-Because of these interests, Steven mostly stays home with his four dogs and reads, writes, and plays games when not cramming for school.
-He is also the lead editor of The New Mexico Review at Highlands University.
+He enjoys reading pretty much everything but has particular interests in fantasy epics, poetry of all forms, memoir and lyric essay, as well as video games as literature, which explore new ideas, various perspectives, and an array of identities.
+Because of these interests, Steven mostly stays home with his four dogs to read, write, and play games when not cramming for school.
+He was also the lead editor of The New Mexico Review at Highlands University.
 He is published in the Santa Fe Literary Review, and a finalist of the Elizabeth Curry poetry prize.

 April Crespin (She/Her/Them/They), M.A. ~ Co-Founder

 April Crespin, is a New Mexican, Feminist, Bisexual, LGBTQ+ ally, Dog Mom, and writer of creative nonfiction.
 When writing, she likes to experiment with form.
 She enjoys reading all genres of writing, especially those that break conventional rules such as blending poetry and prose, but especially loves creative nonfiction writing.
 April has been diagnosed with depression and anxiety, and supports those in the mental health community.
 She explores the topic of mental health in her writing with the goal of breaking down the stigma of talking about mental health struggles.
 She finds herself in her writing.